scipipe/scipipe/docs/basic_concepts.md

 ## Shell command pattern

-The `SciProcess` has the speciality that it can be configured using a special shell command pattern, supplied to the [`NewProc()`](https://godoc.org/github.com/scipipe/scipipe#NewProc) factory function.
+The `Process` has the speciality that it can be configured using a special shell command pattern, supplied to the [`NewProc()`](https://godoc.org/github.com/scipipe/scipipe#NewProc) factory function.
 It is already explained in the section "writing workflows", but in brief, it is a normal shell command, with placeholders for in-ports,